allenc125789/TurtleNAS/README.md

 TurtleNAS turns Debian into a NAS, to deliver files securely in it's shell!

 Designed with a web-interface and an easily configurable system for adding clients for file backup and restoration.
-This program provides user-file downloading from the web, an easy setup, and security with SSH/HTTPS connections and the built-in linux PAM system for account management.
+This program provides user-file downloading from a web-interface (GUI), an easy setup and configuration menu, and security with SSH/HTTPS connections and the built-in linux PAM system for account management.

 `sshfs` is utilized over `smb` and `nfs`, the direct pro's of this protocol are: